R.J. Haney Heritage Village and Museum

 Need to stretch your legs?
 Take a walk on our 2.34 km nature walking trails.
 The easy stroll takes the visitor through four climatic zones.
 With our field guide in hand, identify the plants used by the First Nations and pioneer families for food and medicine.
 If you like treasure hunting and have a GPS unit, try looking for hidden geocaches; it’s a great way to find new areas to explore.

-Always popular, Dinner Theatre known for a great pioneer meal and entertaining play full of original musical scores and humorous tales tell the history of the area.
+Always popular, Dinner Theatre is known for a great pioneer meal and entertaining play full of original musical scores and humorous tales that tell the history of the area.
 Dinner theatre is a highlight of Salmon Arm’s summer entertainment and one you won’t want to miss.
 Shows are Wednesday, Friday and Sunday during July and August.
 Reservations are a must!
 Book early and bring your family and friends.

 Every month from May through October the Village hosts a community event fun for all ages.
 For more information or to book weddings, reunions, or Dinner Theatre reservations contact us by telephone at 250-832-5243, email email@example.com or like us at facebook.com/Haneyheritage.